munificent/craftinginterpreters/book/the-lox-language.md

     <aside name="char">

     Even that word "character" is a trickster.
 Is it ASCII?
 Unicode?
-A code point, or a "grapheme cluster"?
+A code point or a "grapheme cluster"?
 How are characters encoded?
 Is each character a fixed size, or can they vary?

     </aside>

-*   **Nil –** There's one last built-in value who's never invited to the party but always seems to show up.
+*   **Nil.** There's one last built-in value who's never invited to the party but always seems to show up.
 It represents "no value".
 It's called "null" in many other languages.
 In Lox we spell it `nil`.
 (When we get to implementing it, that will help distinguish when we're talking about Lox's `nil` versus